 When and How to Apply Aftershave

-In particular, men with dry and oily skins with clogged pores should use this product to relieve the dryness and kill the skin bacteria in the pores.
+In particular, men with dry and oily skin with clogged pores should use this product to relieve the dryness and kill the skin bacteria in open pores.

 The type of aftershave you use will depend on your skin type.

 - If you have normal skin, a gel or liquid aftershave can be a good option.

 - If your skin is oily, choosing a lotion, gel, or liquid with moisturizer is better.

 - If the air is dry and cold or your skin is really dry, look for a balm with a moisturizer.

 After you determine the kind of aftershave to use according to your skin type, here is how to apply aftershave properly:

 - Follow your usual shaving routine.
 Once you complete your shave, use cold water to clean your face.

 - Make sure to dry your face thoroughly with a clean hand towel and avoid rubbing the towel on your skin to prevent damage.